Imagine you found a defect. One of your team members made it.

 It’s not about fairy tales.

-You can always push any dry and hard-to-digest information on a meeting.
+You can always push any dry and hard-to-digest information in a meeting.

 Use User Stories and Use Cases to explain requirements.